 Once Boletaria rediscovered the soul arts, the Queen of Latria was put into quite a dilemma.
 Boletaria was already a major power in a period devoid of magic.
 If its military grew exponentially more powerful with its monopoly of it, what would stop the kingdom from simply steamrolling right to her front door?
 Their country’s future was in jeopardy.
 Additionally, the Queen was at least vaguely aware of the Ivory Tower’s history since she did end up restoring it during this soul renaissance.
 She must have realized that soul research was exactly what their ancestors had forbid them from indulging in, but what else was she to do?
 Of course, her motives may been as much out of personal curiosity as national security.
 She was an intelligent person capable of becoming a great sorceress, so surely she had her own ponderings about this new “soul” power that Boletaria had discovered.
 Whatever her underlying motivation, the Queen opened the floodgates for her people to pursue new intellectual inquiries, and they more than competed in the magical arms race.

 Among the items found in Latria, the vast majority relate to magic.
 The wizard set and a wooden catalyst as well as a witch’s three-cornered hat are found on corpses in the Prison of Hope.
 Moonlightstones, which are used to give weapons a magical enhancement, are acquired solely in this area — we can even acquire a short sword with this enchantment.
 The same is true for the extremely delicate Fragrant Ring, very few of which have been even made despite us owning one as a noble.
 This rarity along with its name as a ring of “nice aroma” (よい香り) — a phrase also used to describe the smell of fresh spice — implies that it is a rather recent creation.
-And most telling, the silver bracelets that decorate the elegant dresses of Latrian noblewomen and the Ring of Avarice worn to denote their affluence increases the number of souls absorbed when defeating enemies.
-The upper class had reclaimed their heritage as soul scholars, and they were just as greedy for them as they had been for riches and extravagance.
+And most telling, the silver bracelets that decorate the elegant dresses of Latrian noblewomen and the Ring of Avarice worn to denote their affluence increases the number of souls absorbed from defeated enemies, such as political rivals assassinated right next to them.
+The upper class had reclaimed their heritage as soul scholars, and they were just as greedy for them now as they already were for riches and extravagance.

 This hunger for knowledge led to the foundation of Yormedaar.
 While meimon (名門) can refer to a prestigious — typically noble — family as the localization asserts, it is most likely denoting a school in this instance.
 The MP-raising silver coronet and catalyst — both found in Latria — are only given to Yormedaar sorcerers, so one can argue that they are heirlooms for members of a Latrian noble family, especially given their resemblance to the silver bracelets.
 At the same time, this wording for their descriptions is rather detached compared to other family items.
 Moreover, these same items are part of our starting equipment if we choose a noble background, meaning that we have received Yormedaar equipment despite apparently not being from Latria ourselves.
 In that case, it makes more sense for Yormedaar to be a distinguished school in Latria where nobles from all over the continent had attended, including ourselves; we studied abroad, and the items are proof of graduation.
 And we would have one man to thank for our illustrious education: Freke.